petersenpeter/CellExplorer/docs/datastructure/data-structure-and-format.md

 ### Firing rate maps
 This is a data container for firing rate map data.
 A MATLAB struct `ratemap` containing 1D or linearized firing rat maps, stored in a .mat file: `basename.ratemap.firingRateMap.mat`.
 The firing rate maps have the following fields:
-* `map`: a 1xN cell-struct for N units each containing a KxL matrix, where K corresponds to the bin count and L to the number of states.
+* `map`: a [1 x N] cell-struct for N units each containing a [nBins x nStates] matrix, where nBins corresponds to the bin count and nStates to the number of states.
 States can be trials, manipulation states, left-right states, etc.
-* `x_bins`: a 1xK vector with K bin values used to generate the firing rate map.
+* `x_bins`: a 1 x nBins vector with K bin values used to generate the firing rate map.
-* `x_label`: a 1xL vector with names of the states.
+* `x_label`: a 1 x nStates vector with names of the states.
-* `stateNames`: a 1xL vector with names of the states.
+* `stateNames`: a 1 x nStates vector with names of the states.
-* `boundaries`: a 1xL vector with spatial boundaries.
+* `boundaries`: a 1 x nStates vector with spatial boundaries.
-* `boundaryNames`: a 1xL vector with labels for the boundaries.
+* `boundaryNames`: a 1 x nStates vector with labels for the boundaries.

 ### Intracellular time series
 This is a data container for intracellular recordings.
 Any MATLAB struct `intracellularName` containing intracellular data would be stored in a .mat file: `basename.intracellularName.intracellular.mat`.
 It contains fields inherited from timeSeries with the following fields:
 * `data` : a [nSamples x nChannels] vector with time series data.
-* `timestamps` : a [nSamples x 1] vector with timestamps.
+* `timestamps` : a [nSamples x 1] vector with timestamps in seconds.
 * `precision` : e.g. int16.
 * `units` : e.g. mV.
 * `nChannels` : number of channels.